lydtechconsulting/ambar-audit-service/README.md

 ```
 ## Event Sourcing with Ambar Demo

 The demo adds this new service to an existing deployment that already has historic events stored in the event store.
-It demonstrates that those events will be delivered to the new application when the Ambar emulator is restarted.
+It demonstrates that those events are delivered to the new application when the Ambar emulator is restarted.

 The steps to run the demo are in the `ambar-event-sourcing` project [Readme](https://github.com/lydtechconsulting/ambar-event-sourcing/blob/main/README.md) file.